 You terminated your instances in one Region, but you have instances running in another Region

-To check if you have active EC2 instances in other Regions, do the following:
+To check whether you have active EC2 instances in other Regions, do the following:

 - Open the Billing and Cost Management console.